-Here is the Best Way To Run HDMI Cable Through Wall.
+Here are the 4 Best Ways To Run HDMI Cable Through Wall.
 I didn’t even realize that this was a hot topic until the Christmas season.
-Several family members purchased new flat-screen televisions and were looking for the best way to achieve the “clean appearance” that a wall mounts display with no cables visible.
+Several family members purchased new flat-screen televisions and were looking for the best way to achieve the “clean appearance” that a wall-mount display with no cables visible.

 Because the majority of us with new flat screens do not have homes built recently to be able to run the TV’s electricity, HDMI, RCA, and other cables on the wall.